Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ### Transactions

-Also in the top menu you'll find the point *Transactions*.
+Also in the top menu you'll find the item *Transactions*.
 A transaction is a completed test case.
 The test case consists of one or more actions.
 The displayed transaction runtime includes the runtime of all actions within the test case, think times, and the processing time of the test code itself.
-If the test path of the test case is heavily randomized, the runtime of transactions might vary significantly.
+If the test path of the test case is heavily randomized, the transaction runtimes might vary significantly.
 The average runtime shows the development of tests over time and especially helps to evaluate the outcome of long-running tests.

 ### Actions